 Professionals who are likely to be attracted to the course will have a diverse range of backgrounds including (but not exclusive to) academia, business, coaching, counselling, digital publishing (and web design), human resources, intelligence, investment, law enforcement, library and information, management, medicine, military, negotiation, security, sales, sport, and social services.

-There are two payment methods available to secure your place on this course.
+There are three payment methods available to secure your place on this course.

 Travel and accommodation for the live workshops are to be arranged and funded directly by you once your booking is confirmed.